How Ellen Pompeo Deals With Being Called a White Bitch

-Ellen Pompeo, who has a mixed race family, credits her compassion with being able to withstand racially charged criticism.
+Ellen DeGeneres, who has a mixed race family, credits her compassion with being able to withstand racially charged criticism.

 The 49-year-old Grey's Anatomy actress and husband Chris Ivery, who is black, share daughters Stella, 9, and Sienna, 4, and son Eli, who will turn 2 this month.
 Over the years, Pompeo has spoken out against racism and lack of diversity in Hollywood.